 SUSS is currently providing 8 full-time degree courses.
 Those who are strapped for cash might want to choose UniSIM over other alternatives due to their subsidies from MOE.
 Being considered a local university, graduates from SUSS might have a better shot at government and civil sector jobs.
 Ministries already send their employees to get their degrees from SUSS regularly.
 Additionally, for those who want to pursue business/accountancy studies but did not attain the high GPAs that the big 3 require, you can consider SUSS as a good alternative.
-According to SUSS, the average poly GPA admitted was 3.4 out of 4.
-In comparison to the accountancy courses at NUS at 3.86, NTU at 3.79 and SMU at 3.72.
-(2014)
+According to SUSS, the average poly GPA at the 10th percentile was 3.4 out of 4 (2014).
+This is in comparison to the accountancy courses at NUS at 3.82, NTU at 3.73 and SMU at 3.7.
+(2017)

 Source of Data:

 Don’t let the words ‘Part-Time’ fool you.
 Part-Time students do not learn less than Full-Time students.
 In fact, Part-Time students require the exact same number of modules as any other Full-Time student in order to graduate.
 The classes are simply held at night or during weekends.
 If it’s the same, then why choose the part-time courses over the full-time ones?

 Firstly, the competition for SUSS full-time courses is growing (read the article above).
 The part-time courses are less popular, and hence, it might be easier for some of you to gain admission.
 Additionally, SUSS has a wider range of part-time courses.
 They offer degrees in Engineering, Social Work, Psychology, Sociology and much more that may cater to bright young minds that do not have interest in the full-time courses that SUSS offers.

 The downside, however, is that to be eligible for SUSS Part-Time degrees, one must be 21 or above and must have at least 2 years of work experience OR be employed full-time.